-In Voodoo, Voodun or Voudoun, Baron Samedi is one of the five leaders of the Ghede nanchon, along with Maman Brigitte, Baron Kriminel, Baron Cimitiere and Baron La Croix.
+In Voodoo, Voudoo or Voudoun, Baron Samedi is one of the five leaders of the Ghede nanchon, along with Maman Brigitte, Baron La Croix, Baron Kriminel and Baron Cimitiere.
 He is usually depicted with a top hat, black tuxedo, dark glasses, and cotton plugs in the nostrils, as if to resemble a corpse dressed and prepared for burial in the Haitian style.

 He has a white, frequently skull-like face (or actually has a skull for a face) and speaks in a nasal voice.